Both ancient cities are a must-go if you love historical parks. However, picking one can be a tough choice if you have limited travel time.

 I find Sukhothai is a cheaper option.
 Sukhothai parks are divided into five different areas, and each costs 100 Baht to visit.

-On the other hand, each attraction in Ayutthaya requires certain payment.
-It may add up a lot if you’d like to visit all.
+On the other hand, each attraction in Ayutthaya requires an extra payment.
+It may add up a lot if you’d like to visit it all.

 Furthermore, the travel cost in Sukhothai is slightly cheaper.
 Cheaper food, more affordable hotels, and resorts.

 Thailand’s history is divided into stages: Sukhothai (1238-1438), Ayutthaya – absorbing the quintessence of Sukhothai culture, and flourished in more than 400 years from 1350-1767, Thon Bori ( 1767-1782) and Rattanakosin (1782 to present).

 The ancient city of Ayutthaya, also known as Pra Nakhon Si Ayutthaya, was the capital of Thailand for 417 years.

 Ayutthaya and Sukhothai have different architecture and cultural attribution, so you may choose to visit either of them depending on your interest.

 Which city is more enjoyable?